tflori/orm/docs/reference.md

 * [convertPlaceholders](#ormtestingentityfetchermockresultconvertplaceholders) Replaces question marks in $expression with $args
 * [count](#ormtestingentityfetchermockresultcount) Get the count of the resulting items
 * [createRelatedJoin](#ormtestingentityfetchermockresultcreaterelatedjoin) Create the join with $join type
-* [delete](#ormtestingentityfetchermockresultdelete) Execute a delete statement for the current query
+* [delete](#ormtestingentityfetchermockresultdelete) Execute a delete statement on the current table with current where conditions
 * [first](#ormtestingentityfetchermockresultfirst) Get the first item of an array
 * [fullJoin](#ormtestingentityfetchermockresultfulljoin) Full (outer) join $tableName with $options
 * [getDefaultOperator](#ormtestingentityfetchermockresultgetdefaultoperator) Get the default operator for $value